danilhendrasr/rust-covid-api/README.md

 ### Tests?
-There are some tests in place already but it's incomplete, I'm planning to complete it after I consider the refactor is enough.
+There are some tests in place already but it's incomplete, I'm planning to complete it soon, see roadmap.

 ### API Contract 📗
 See [the wiki](https://github.com/danilhendrasr/rust-covid-api/wiki/API-Contract).